 For this recipe, we opted for saffron instead of artificial colouring to give us the natural golden tint on our crepes.
 You may, of course, substitute with a few drops of yellow food dye.

-For those are not familiar with non-dairy whipping cream, it is usually not available at a supermarket.
+For those who are not familiar with non-dairy whipping cream, it is usually not available at a supermarket.
 You would have to get them from a bakery supply shop in the frozen section.

-If you are unable to get the non-dairy product, you may substitute with whipping cream instead.
-Remember to add two tablespoons of icing sugar to cream while whisking.
+If you are unable to get the non-dairy product, you may substitute it with whipping cream instead.
+Remember to add two tablespoons of icing sugar to the cream while whisking.
 The non-dairy whipping cream is already sweetened.

 - Crepe batter:

 - 4 tbsp tapioca flour